This post may contain affiliate links. Please see my disclosure policy for more details.

 Travellers, and also some locals who have chosen to house sit full time, will usually house sit for accommodation only.
 To read more about the cost of pet/house sitters in detail, take a look at my post on how much house sitters charge in Australia.

-Each house sitter on these websites has their own profile telling you a bit about themselves and their house-sitting experience, the dates they are available and what sort of animals they are comfortable looking after.
+See the house and pet sitting sites I’d recommend below.
+Each house sitter will have their own profile telling you a bit about themselves and their house-sitting experience, the dates they are available and what sort of animals they are comfortable looking after.

 Alternatively, some house sitters may have their own website or Facebook page, or advertise in local vet clinics or pet shops.